 He texted me later that night and said, “Wow how random to bump into you today.
 Enjoy the sunrise as I’m sure it’ll be spectacular.”

-4 Life Lessons from A Gas Station in Flagstaff–
+4 Life Lessons from A Gas Station in Flagstaff

 The moral of the story, as I see it, is as follows:

-1. EVERYTHING is aligning in “Divine Timing.”
+1. EVERYTHING is aligning in Divine Timing.

-So if something seems to not be “lining up” the way you want it to in your life, just surrender it.
-I “lost” five hours on my trip (1.5 hours getting lost and rerouted; 1.5 hours due to bad directions; 2 hours due to a client call; and then another 12 minutes when my body’s impulse’s told me to “just sit still” for a bit before pulling into the gas station.
+If something seems not to be lining up the way you want it to in your life, surrender it.
+I lost five hours on my trip (1.5 hours getting lost and rerouted; 1.5 hours due to wrong directions; 2 hours due to a client call; and then another 12 minutes when my body’s impulse’s told me to just sit still for a bit before pulling into the gas station.
 Matt was in the store for all of five minutes, so if I had arrived five minutes sooner or later, we would have missed each other.
-Tell me, can you explain that one away!?!?
+Tell me, can you explain that one away?
 Because I can’t.

-2. “GETTING LOST” may just be a rouse which also puts you at the right place at the right moment in history.
+2. GETTING LOST may be a rouse that also puts you at the right place at the right moment in history.

 I know at least a half-dozen people who narrowly missed being in the World Trade Center towers on that fateful day on 9/11, 2001.
 Some missed a bus or train.
 Some had sick children.
-Some were simply running late.
-And “fate,” or whatever you want to call it, saved their lives.
+Some were running late.
+And fate, or whatever you want to call it, saved their lives.

 Due to the “miracles” that happened to me in Phoenix, Flagstaff, and the Grand Canyon, I seem to have lost the ability to worry any longer.
-I don’t miss it, honestly!
-I was basically a chronic worrier since I was a small child, until I learned as an adult from spiritual teachers Abraham-Hicks that worry is really “negative prayer.”
-When I focus on what I fear, I actually increase the likelihood that it may happen.
+I don’t miss it, honestly.
+I was a chronic worrier since I was a small child until I learned as an adult from spiritual teachers, Abraham-Hicks that worry is really negative prayer.
+When I focus on what I fear, I increase the likelihood that it may happen.

-4. ALL IS WELL.
+4. ALL is well.

-I have fallen into such a deep well of PEACE, a place of complete and utter absolute surrender and trust, and I plan to hang out here for a while, a lifetime if I may!
-It feels AMAZING to live with total and complete trust that somehow, somewhere, some force is out there conspiring for our highest good.
-I really believe, no matter what the future holds, that I was “meant” to bump into Matt the pilot again.
+I have fallen into such a deep well of peace, a place of complete and utter absolute surrender and trust, and I plan to hang out here for a while, a lifetime if I may.
+It feels incredible to live with total and complete faith that somehow, somewhere, some force is out there conspiring for our highest good.
+I believe, no matter what the future holds, that I was meant to bump into Matt the pilot again.
 As he said, the odds of us bumping into one another like that were apparently 100% or meant to happen.

 Lisa Powell Graham